CyberNetWatch/Active-Directory-Home-Lab/README.md

 ---

+### DC-CLIENT2-VM.txt
+## Purpose:
+This VM is set up as a client machine in the Active Directory setup.
+It's connected to the internal network (intnet), allowing it to interact with the Domain Controller (DC).
+This setup helps me test things like Group Policies, Active Directory functions, and domain-related tasks.

+The VM runs a basic Windows 10 environment, which is lightweight but still lets me perform essential tasks like joining the domain, managing users and groups, and applying Group Policy Objects (GPOs).
+It’s all about simulating real-world client operations and getting hands-on experience with AD management.

+---

 ## What I Got Out of This
 This project was a great way to learn the basics of Active Directory, DHCP, and PowerShell.
 I made mistakes along the way (like forgetting to enable the right network adapter), but I figured them out and learned a lot.
 It’s cool to see how all these pieces fit together in a real-world IT setup.